Grandma (album)

 Grandma is the debut studio album by Filipino singer-songwriter Unique Salonga.
 It was released on August 13, 2018, by O/C Records.

 Background and composition

-On May 5, 2018, IV of Spades frontman Unique Salonga had officially departed from his band, seeking to pursue "personal endeavors", much to the dismay of fans.
+On May 5, 2018, IV of Spades frontman Unique Salonga officially departed from his band, seeking to pursue "personal endeavors", much to the dismay of fans.
 On July 13, Unique released his first single from the album, "Midnight Sky", accompanied by a black-and-white music video.
 This coincided with the release of IV of Spades's new single "In My Prison", the band's first after Unique's departure.

 On September 1, Unique released the second single from the album, titled "Cha-Ching!" with its black-and-white music video, directed by himself.
 "Sino", the third single from the album, was released on March 16, 2019.
 Directed by Kean Cipriano, its music video was also set in black-and-white mode and shot in various places to have a “symmetrical” vibe to achieve a self-exploration feel, according to him.